vacp2p/rfc/specs/waku/waku-rpc-api.md

 #### Message

 The message object represents a Waku message.
 Below you will find the description of the attributes contained in the message object.
+A message is the decrypted payload and padding of an [envelope](./envelope-data-format.md) along with all of its metadata and other extra information such as the hash.

 | Field | Type | Description |
 | ----: | :--: | ----------- |